-Collaboration has been an essential component to the COLS program.
-Started with money from Gifted and Talented, Alternative Education, Technology Services, English as a Second Language (ELA), and Special Education, COLS has been built on a foundation of partnerships.
+Collaboration has been an essential component to the LPS Voyager program.
+Started with money from Gifted and Talented, Alternative Education, Technology Services, English as a Second Language (ESL), and Special Education, Voyager has been built on a foundation of partnerships.

-Arapahoe Community College generously provides two rooms, completely furnished, on the main campus at no cost to the district (LPS provided the new computers).
-Located in the annex building, the students are immersed in the ACC campus culture as the fitness center and student lounge are just a few steps away.
+Arapahoe Community College generously provides the use of two rooms, completely furnished, on the main campus to the district .
+Located in the Annex building, the students are immersed in the ACC campus culture as the fitness center and student lounge are just a few steps away.
 This setting has proved elemental to the success of the students.
-Several students have gone on to attend classes at ACC after graduation or have taken advantage of the Post Secondary Enrollment Options (PSEO) concurrently enrolling at COLS and at ACC to earn both high school and college credit.
+Several students have gone on to attend classes at ACC after graduation or have taken advantage of the Post Secondary Enrollment Options (PSEO) concurrently enrolling at Voyager and at ACC to earn both high school and college credit.

-All of the on-line content is aligned to state and district standards and is purchased by the district through Aventa Learning©.
-Aventa Learning© takes advantage of current multi-media and internet resources while providing engaging curriculum that focuses heavily on reading and writing skills.
+All of the on-line content is aligned to state and district standards and is purchased by the district through FuelEducation©.
+FuelEducation© takes advantage of current multi-media and internet resources while providing engaging curriculum that focuses heavily on reading and writing skills.
 The students have found the content to be both relevant and challenging.

 Blackboard© provides the on-line environment from which the students access their course work.
 Blackboard© is the most widely adopted course management system among post-secondary institutions in the United States.
-COLS students are able to gain first hand experience with tools and skills they will likely need to be successful at the college level.
+Voyager students are able to gain firsthand experience with tools and skills they will likely need to be successful at the college level.

 Littleton Public Schools does not discriminate on the basis of race, color, sex (which includes marital status), sexual orientation, religion, national origin, ancestry, creed, age, disability, or need for special education services.
-The following individuals have been designated to handle inquiries regarding the non-discrimination policies: Lori Kinney, Assistant Superintendent of Human Resources or Melissa Cooper, Director of Special Education and Student Support Services; Littleton Public Schools; 5776 S. Crocker; Littleton, CO 80120; 303-347-3330
+The following individuals have been designated to handle inquiries regarding the nondiscrimination policies: Michael Jones, Assistant Superintendent of Human Resources, or Melissa Cooper, Director of Special Education and Student Support Services; Littleton Public Schools; 5776 S. Crocker; Littleton, CO 80120; 303-347-3330